A Guide To Getting Around Madrid

 High speed trains at a station in Madrid Atocha

-You can also take these trains around the bigger train stations within the city such as Sol, Chamartin, and Atocha and it’s faster than taking the Metro!
+You can also take some trains around the bigger train stations within the city such as Sol, Chamartin, and Atocha.
+However, you likely won’t need them if you’re just there for a few days and we found them hard to navigate TBH.

 The Best Pass to Buy for Public Transportation